How To Make A Round Pallet Wood Circle

 This is what you will need:

 - Pallet wood.
-If you don’t have pallet wood, fence boards work fine too and the home improvement stores and lumber yards sell them super cheap. (it’s what we used for our pallet wall here.)
+If you don’t have pallet wood, fence boards work fine too and the home improvement stores and lumber yards sell them super cheap. (it’s what we used for our planked white wood wall here.)

 - Cotton string.